 These figures alone provide a clear explanation for the preponderance of young teachers in English primary classroom.
 There are other factors of course, and the outcry about the heavy workload which has been heaped on teachers in England has dominated headlines for some time.
 Yet another factor is the somewhat strange method of recruiting teachers, which puts nearly all of the power in the hands of those recruiting and almost none in those of teachers looking to teach.
 The government continues to train large numbers of teachers, and more than half of the teaching jobs which come up each school year are filled by newly qualified rookies.

-All of this is leading seems to be the situation whereby primary teaching - at least in the classroom - is becoming. a short term career.
+All of this is seems to be leading to a situation whereby primary teaching - at least in the classroom - is becoming. a short term career.
 I'd be interested in your thoughts, so do please comment below.